Jobs will be assigned to workers with wrong arch unless WORKER_CLASS is set somewhere

 - While doing this, take into account when workers are executing jobs in different platforms - either worker explicitly declaring that, or inferring it with a different mechanism

-#5 Updated by AdamWill almost 2 years ago
+#5 Updated by AdamWill over 2 years ago

 Indeed, we have a similar case with running an ARM test on x86_64 (using extreeeemeeeely slooooooooow emulation).